B1t-Master/FOMA/README.md

 # FOMA — Fear Of More Ads

 A small, quiet background tool that **skips YouTube ads for you** while you watch.
-It runs on Windows, watches Chrome and Firefox, and the moment YouTube shows a "Skip" button, FOMA clicks it the way you would — right behind your back.
+It runs on Windows, watches Chrome and Firefox, and the moment YouTube shows a "Skip" button, FOMA clicks it the way you would right behind your back.
+Also eliminates the physical need to make precise, timed mouse movements to target small UI buttons for users with fine motor control challenges, tremors, or repetitive strain injuries (RSI).
+Just a better Youtube viewing experience.

 No browser extension.
 No screenshots.
 No moving parts in the page itself.